jtvberg/StreamDock/README.md

 - First turn on 'Show Library' feature in settings
 - If you have a TMDB API key entered, StreamDock will attempt to find the title and add metadata as it adds the files to the home screen if you have 'Fetch Metadata' turned on
+- If the API comes back with the wrong metadata, you can right-click on the title and select 'Update Metadata' to choose the correct option
+- Updating one item in a season will update all items for that show/season
+- If a title was updated, it will show an icon to the right of the menu item
+- Updating also automatically locks the metadata so it does not get updated when refreshing
+- You can unlock or hide the title in the same menu and there is a toggle to show hidden items in the menu on the left
 - You can also toggle poster/backdrop caching so they show up offline
 - Add directories to scan (be sure to pick media type TV/Movie as this drives TMDB lookups)
 - There are also options to rescan a directory on startup to see if anything new has been added
 - On each directory entry there are options to rescan or completely refresh all files and metadata
 - There are status symbols at the front of each directory entry to give you a status of file/metadata/errors for loads
 - Show episodes work if you name them with a '.s01e01' after the name (it's not case sensitive and it doesn't need to be 2 digits)
+- There is a 'Group by Season' toggle to collapse TV shows into seasons
 - Supports mp4, mov, avi, mkv and webm